Introduction to Subnetting

 What is Subnetting?

 A subnet is a group of devices that have the same network address.
-If required, you can break a subnet into small subnets.
-Breaking a subnet into small subnets is known as subnetting.
-Subnetting does not create new subnets.
-It breaks existing subnets into small subnets.
-We use subnetting to convert a large-sized network into many small-sized manageable networks.
-For example, if a network has 1000 devices, you can divide it into two networks having 500 devices in each or four networks having 250 devices in each.
+If required, you can break a subnet into smaller subnets.
+Breaking a subnet into smaller subnets is called subnetting.
+Subnetting does not create new subnets; it breaks existing subnets into smaller subnets.
+You can use subnetting to convert a large network into many small, manageable networks.
+For example, if your network has 1000 devices, you can divide it into two networks with 500 devices in each or four networks with 250 devices in each.

 Subnetting components